michael2012z/BitBible/markdown/KJV/files/Isa.md

 ## Isaiah 60

-1. Arise, shine; for thy light is come, and the glory of the Lord is risen upon thee.shine…: or, be enlightened; for thy light cometh
+1. Arise, shine; for thy light is come, and the glory of the Lord is risen upon thee.

 2. For, behold, the darkness shall cover the earth, and gross darkness the people: but the Lord shall arise upon thee, and his glory shall be seen upon thee.